 The Foundation's investment objective is to maintain the real value of the endowment and to achieve a total return of RPI + 3.5% p.a. over the medium to long term.
-Management of the Foundation's main investment portfolio was split between Cazenove Capital and Heartwood.
-The Heartwood funds have completed their transfer to Sarasin Investments and CCLA Investments.
+Management of the Foundation's main investment portfolio was split between Cazenove Capital, CCLA and Sarasin.
 The year continued to be a difficult one for financial markets due to the effects on values of Covid-19, however the performance of the portfolio recovered some of the loss of the previous year.
 The portfolio however is invested for the long term and the Investment Committee does not place undue weight on a single year's performance but does make changes when a fund manager's results consistently underperform.
 The long term performance remains satisfactory.
 Additional funds are held in Property Unit Trusts as shown in note 8.
-These have shown a small drop in value but are well-diversified and are the subject of ongoing review as to their suitability as portfolio components.
+These have performed well during the period.
 The Foundation also has a large holding of Investment Properties which are mainly let on long leases.
 The area of London in which the majority are located has shown strong recent growth which it is expected will drive value growth in the long term.
 Certain of the Foundation's properties that are let as public houses have been affected by the Covid-19 crisis and the Foundation is proactively working with its tenants.